"Can I be scary? Well, whaddya think of this?"

 - Quasimodo in Victor Hugo's novel The Hunchback of Notre Dame is described as being so ugly, people mistake him for the Devil.

 - Voldemort is described as having a face like a skull, with glowing red eyes and slits for nostrils.
-He got this way by splitting his soul to achieve immortality through his Horcruxes—he actually used to be handsome as a young man.
+It's hinted that his involvement with the Dark Arts warped him; in later books it's explained that he got this way by splitting his soul to achieve immortality through his Horcruxes—he actually used to be handsome as a young man.
 Ralph Fiennes does a pretty good job of conveying this description in the movies.

 - Menshikov from The Kane Chronicles, whose face was burned when he tried and failed to awaken Ra.